ayrtoncavalieri/RSSReaderServer/README.md

-# Server_Shell
+# RSSServer
-This is the server shell for applications that use WebSocket from Poco framework.
+This is a simple RSSServer that uses the Poco Framework and WebSockets.